efnats/chiamerge/README.md

 ## Requirements

-this toolset is tested on ubuntu server 20.04.2 but will likely work on any systemd based linux
+This toolset is tested on Ubuntu Server 20.04.2 but will likely work on any debian or systemd based linux

 mergerfs - this is where the magic happens.
 Thank you trapexit https://github.com/trapexit/mergerfs